Fastdruid/ReCDTV/README.md

 14) C88 & C89 are not listed in the parts list.
 C89 is repeated twice, once on page 2 and once on page 3.
 15) C5 is repeated twice in the parts list.
 The actual capacitor fitted is a CBM P/N 900022-01 - "MLC RAD .22uF 50V"
 16) The .22uF capacitors for U78 and U79 are not labled in the schematic.
 Presumed (due to proximity) to be C159 & C182
+17) U37 is shown in the schematic as having pins 1,5 & 11 grounded.
+Only 11 is, Pins 2 & 6 connect to either side of JP15 which is alternately labeled JP18 on someone elses Rev 2.2.1 board!
+JP18 is not mentioned in the schematics and JP15 in them is totally different.

 ## Differences from Original